 Preparing Your Dog for Loud Noises

-When preparing for a new baby to join the family, we advised desensitisation training for crying.
-The same advice holds for dogs & loud noises.
-There are tracks on YouTube for thunderstorms and fireworks.
-Start quietly and slowly work louder each session.
+When preparing for something like a new baby to join the family, or other events that you have a lot of warning over, desensitisation training can go a long way.
+The same advice holds for thunderstorms and fireworks.
+Before the main event, play your dog tracks from YouTube to get used to the sounds.
+Start quietly and slowly get louder each session.
 Reward your pup for ignoring or not responding to the loud noises.

 Crate Training or Swaddling

 Train your dog that their crate is a safe place where they can get away to and feel secure.
 It will give them somewhere to retreat if they feel overwhelmed.

 Like with babies, swaddling can have a similar impact on some dogs.

 Some pets might also like being covered up with blankets in a dark room for a similar affect.
 There are dog-specific products to make swaddling easier for pups. with the most well known being Thundershirts.
 You will need to get your dog familiar with this beforehand.